-To facilitate class discussions in the classroom or blended version of the course and as part of optional Live Classrooms in the online version of the course, all students participating virtually are required to have a headset (or a microphone and earbuds or speakers) so they can participate verbally in the discussions.
+To facilitate class discussions in the optional Live Classrooms, all participating students are required to have a headset or a microphone and earbuds or speakers so they can best participate verbally.
+Use of a webcam is encouraged but not required.